graydn/basic-etl-pipeline/README.md

 ## Description
 A Python application to fetch and store currency exchange rates in an SQLite database, updating rates daily at midnight (if left to run continuously).
-This is intended to demonstrate an understanding of the tech and processes used and not as a useful application.
+This is intended to demonstrate an understanding of the tech and processes used and not to be a useful application.

 ## Requirements
 - `requests`